 It is our goal to contribute to a sustainable built environment with engaging architecture.
 We believe in a strong conceptual vision combined with a realistic approach.
-We aim for simple but significant solutions.
 Continuous research and study form the basis of our work.

 The office is founded by Wouter Keizer and Ule Koopmans at the beginning of 2020.
 Before establishing the practice Keizer Koopmans, Wouter and Ule worked at renowned offices in The Netherlands and Germany.

 They worked on award-winning buildings and international competitions, on Dutch urbanism and German building technology.
 In these years they gained meaningful experience in all phases of the architecture process.
 Besides working for clients, Keizer Koopmans works on self-initiated projects through own development initiatives.

 Wouter Keizer (1988) graduated together with Ule at the Technical University Delft in 2012.
 After his graduation he worked on the National Military Museum and several international architecture competitions at Claus & Kaan Architects.

 In recent years he has worked as a projectarchitect at Grüntuch Ernst Architekten on a large transformation project in the heart of Berlin.
 He was responsible for the design and realisation of a big apartment building in ‘Areal am Tacheles’, where he worked in a masterplan together with Brandlhuber+ and Herzog & de Meuron.
 Wouter also organizes yearly architecture excursions to a.o.
 Hamburg, Copenhagen and Basel.